projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 SPACE access.
-For example, a CMOS RTC device may access 0x70/0x71 PIO to get CMOS time, a GPU PCI device may access its MMIO or PIO bar space to complete its framebuffer rendering, or the bootloader may access a PCI devices' CFG SPACE for BAR reprogramming.
+For example, a CMOS RTC device may access 0x70/0x71 PIO to get CMOS time, a GPU PCI device may access its MMIO or PIO bar space to complete its framebuffer rendering, or the bootloader may access a PCI device's CFG SPACE for BAR reprogramming.

 The DM needs to inject interrupts/MSIs to its frontend devices whenever necessary.
-For example, a RTC device needs get its ALARM interrupt, or a PCI device with MSI capability needs to get its MSI.
+For example, an RTC device needs get its ALARM interrupt, or a PCI device with MSI capability needs to get its MSI.

 DM also provides a PIRQ routing mechanism for platform devices.